-Getting half out of bed-thrusting one arm into a brocade night-gown, deeply furred with sables, and one foot into a velvet slipper, while the other pressed in primitive nudity the rich carpet-his Grace, without thinking farther on the assembly without, began to pen a few lines of a satirical poem; then suddenly stopped-threw the pen into the chim-hey-exclaimed that the humour was past-and asked his attendant if there were any letters.
-Jerning-ham produced a huge packet.
+Getting half out of bed-thrusting one arm into a brocade night-gown, deeply furred with sables, and one foot into a velvet slipper, while the other pressed in primitive mudity the rich carpet-his Grace, without thinking farther on the assembly without, began to pen a few lines of a satirical poem; then suddenly stopped-threw the pen into the chimney-exclaimed that the humour was past-and asked his attendant if there were any letters.
+Jerningham produced a huge packet.

 "What the devil!" said his Grace, "do you think I will read all these?
-I am like Clarence, who ask-"ed a cup of wine, and was soused into a butt of sack.
+I am like Clarence, who asked a cup of wine, and was soused into a but of sack.
 I mean is there any thing which presses?"
-"This letter, your Grace," said Jerningham,

-"concerning the Yorkshire mortgage.
+"This letter, your Grace," said Jerningham, "concerning the Yorkshire mortgage."

-"Did I not bid thee carry it to old Gatheral, my
+concerning the Yorkshire mortgage."
+"Did I not bid thee carry it to old Gatheral, my steward?"

-"I did, my lord," answered the other; "but Ga-
+"I did, my lord," answered the other; "but

-theral says there are difficulties."

-"Let the usurers foreclose, then-there is no difficulty in that; and out of a hundred manors I shall scarce miss one," answered the Duke.
+Gatheral says there are difficulties."
+"Let the usurers foreclose, then-there is no difficulty in that; and out of a hundred manors I shall scarce miss one," auswered the Duke.
 "And hark ye, bring me my chocolate."

-"Nay, my lord, Gatheral does not say it is im-
+"Nay, my lord, Gatheral does not say it is

-possible-only difficult,"
+impossible-only difficult."